Stretch RE1: Dex Wrist User Guide

 NOTE: During this step ensure the Dynamixel cable from the wrist yaw exits out the back (towards the shoulder)

 Now rotate the wrist yaw joint so the wrist pitch servo body is accessible.
-Attach the pitch servo to the mounting bracket using the 4 M2.5x4mm screws at T8 Torx wrench.
+Attach the pitch servo to the mounting bracket using the 4 M2.5x4mm screws (C) using the T8 Torx wrench.

-Finally, plug route the Dynamixel cable into the wrist pitch servo (pink) and install the cable clip using the M2.5x8mm bolts and the 2mm hex wrench.
+Finally, route the Dynamixel cable into the wrist pitch servo (pink) and install the cable clip (D) using the M2.5x8mm bolts and the 2mm hex wrench.

 Robots that did not ship with the Dex Wrist pre-installed will require their software to be updated and configured.